Nota-NetsPresso/netspresso-trainer/docs/pynetspresso/launcher.md

 ### Available Devices with PyNetsPresso Launcher (Convert, Benchmark)

-For PyNetsPresso launcher, the user has to use the checkpoint With [onnx] format.
+To fully use PyNetsPresso Launcher, model checkpoints from PyTorch has to be provided with [onnx] format.
 From our trainer, you can export the model checkpoint with onnx format when training is finished.
 With onnx files, the following devices are executable with PyNetsPresso Launcher:

 - [Raspberry Pi]